First off, I saw a total solar eclipse. For many, it’s a bucket list item they’ll travel for hours and hours to see. What lengths did I go to see it?

 I went to work.

-As Lincoln was in the path of totality, a lot of businesses closed for at least part of the day, the University canceled classes (on the first day, of all days), and the schools had special activities outside so the kids could experience this amazing natural phenomenon.
+As we were in the path of totality, a lot of businesses closed for at least part of the day, the University canceled classes (on the first day, of all days), and the schools had special activities outside so the kids could experience this amazing natural phenomenon.
 My workplace was closed for half the day, and while I didn’t have to be in until mid-afternoon, I got there around eleven.
 I’d planned to get a sandwich at a nearby shop and then walk to the little park down the street.
 Once I got inside, though, I realized our internet service was down, and so my best-laid plans went out the window and I spent twenty minutes on the phone with tech support getting the problem figured out and a work order set up.

 I finally went outside.
 While my park plans were done with (the eclipse had begun already), the women who work next door were having a picnic in the parking lot, complete with special eclipse sugar cookies.
 They didn’t mind my joining them, so we all watched the eclipse progress together.